surniaulula/wpsso-rrssb/readme.txt

 = 1.4.26 =

-(2017/11/02) Fixed clearing of the social sharing shortcode cache transient on post/page update.
-Refactored the post cache clearing filter for WPSSO v3.48.0.
+(2017/11/02) Fixed order of add/remove shortcode when applying the content filter to prevent a circular loop.
+Fixed clearing of the social sharing shortcode cache transient on post/page update.

 = 1.4.25 =